Vegan Strawberry Rhubarb Scones

-- Preheat oven to 425F degrees with the rack set at the middle position.
+- Preheat oven to 375F degrees with the rack set at the middle position.

 - Line a baking sheet with parchment.

-- Fold in rhubarb and strawberries until evenly distributed.
+- Fold in strawberries and rhubarb until evenly distributed.

-- Place dough on a floured work surface, and shape into a circle, a few inches high.
-Use a bench scraper to cut into 8 triangles (like a pizza).
+- Place dough on a floured work surface, and shape into a 4 inch wide log.
+Use a bench scraper to cut into 8 triangles.